 COVID-19 vaccination data are updated weekly on Thursdays.
 Weekly reports include doses reported to CT Wiz by 11:59 P.M. the Tuesday prior to publication.
-All COVID-19 vaccine data are preliminary and are subject to change as additional records are received and as duplicate records or other errors are corrected
+All COVID-19 vaccine data are preliminary and are subject to change as additional records are received and as duplicate records are removed and other errors are corrected.

 Vaccine coverage is also assessed based on where people live including by county, town and census tract.
-Town of residence established by geocoding the reported address and then mapping it to town using municipal boundaries.
-If an address could not be geocoded the post-office designated town was used, if available.
+Town of residence is verified by geocoding the reported address and then mapping it to a town using municipal boundaries.
+If an address cannot be geocoded, the reported town is used, if available.
 A census tract cannot be determined for addresses that cannot be geocoded.

 Additional town-level data including percentage who are fully vaccinated or who have received additional dose 1 can be found here (all ages) and here (by age group).
 Town-level population by age is based on the 2014 CT annual estimates for the age group maps.

 Data Quality and Status